mbrsagor/pos/README.md

 ### Setup Django Server (Mac)

-We're using python3 instead of python2.x.
-If you don't have python3 installed, install [Homebrew](http://brew.sh), then…
+We're using Python instead of python2.x.
+If you don't have Python installed, install [Homebrew](http://brew.sh), then…

 ```